jhvst/vertigo/README.md

 vertigo
 =======

-Unobtrusive CMS/blog engine in Go
+Just another blog engine in Go.

 Currently under heavy development!

-Vertigo aims to bring simpler way to publish simple websites, which are normally done with heavy content management systems like Wordpress.
+Vertigo aims to bring simpler way to publish simple websites or blogs, which are normally done with heavy content management systems like Wordpress.
 Theme development should be distinct from backend code so that any knowledge in Go would not be needed when developing themes.

-Vertigo, when done, is supposed to be available in simple executable file for platforms supported by Go.
+Once more stable, Vertigo is supposed to be available in simple executable file for platforms supported by Go.
 Any unnecessary 3rd party packages are subject to be removed to further increase easy portability.

 The current database choice is MongoDB because of changing database structures.
 I'm yet to choose whether that will change once the structures are complete.